jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 ## **KAM** - Gitops Application Manager CLI

-[KAM](https://github.com/redhat-developer/kam)'s goal is to help creating a gitops project for an existing application as [day 1 operations](https://github.com/redhat-developer/kam/tree/master/docs/journey/day1) and then add more services as part of `day 2 operation`.
+[KAM](https://github.com/redhat-developer/kam)'s goal is to help creating a GitOps project for an existing application as [day 1 operations](https://github.com/redhat-developer/kam/tree/master/docs/journey/day1) and then add more services as part of `day 2 operation`.

-Gitops approach to managing deployments into one or more environments (a namespace in a Kubernetes).
+GitOps approach is to manage deployments into one or more environments (a namespace in a Kubernetes).
 One or more applications can be deployed into a given environment.
 An application is an aggregation of one or more services.
 The source code for each service (or microservice) is contained within a single Git repository